Approved e-Learning course

 These legal duties are outlined under the Management of Health and Safety at Work Regulations 1999 (MHSWR), the Health and Safety at Work, etc. Act 1974, and Construction (Design and Management) Regulations 2015.

-The risk assessment in construction industry e-learning course requires:
+The construction risk assessment e-learning course requires:

 - No prior subject knowledge